cloudfoundry/disaster-recovery-acceptance-tests/README.md

 ## Running DRATS

 1. Spin up a Cloud Foundry deployment.
+  * CF on BOSH Lite is supported.
+  * [cf-deployment](https://github.com/cloudfoundry/cf-deployment) is supported.
+Ensure you apply the [backup-restore opsfile](https://github.com/cloudfoundry/cf-deployment/blob/master/operations/experimental/enable-backup-restore.yml) at deploy time to ensure the backup and restore scripts are enabled.
+This will also deploy a backup restore VM, on which the [Backup and Restore SDK](https://github.com/cloudfoundry-incubator/backup-and-restore-sdk-release) is deployed.
 1. Run `scripts/run_acceptance_tests.sh` with the following environment variables set:
   * `CF_DEPLOYMENT_NAME` - name of the Cloud Foundry deployment to backup and restore
   * `CF_API_URL` - Cloud Foundry api url